kristianmk/party-hat-generator/README.md

 <br/><br/>
 Print using vase -- or spiral mode -- for best results.
 See slicing hints when exporting.
 <br/><br/>
 Note: Text cutting and union + filleting is a little bit buggy, maybe used wrong, so all words will not work.
 Font size below 20 will increase failure rate.
+A possible quick-fix is to increase the model size 100% or more, and scale back before export or in the slicer.
+This is not implemented.

 ## Installation
 ### Recommended way (conda)